Last updated on May 10th, 2020

 - Chocolate agar: Cultivation of Haemophilus spp and pathogenic Neisseria spp

-- Columbia colistin-nalidixic acid (CNA) agar: Columbia Agar with colistin and nalidixic acid (CNA) is a selective medium for gram positive organisms.
-The antimicrobials colistin and nalidixic acid inhibits gram negative organisms.
-CNA agar is used for the selective isolation of Gram positive cocci such as staphylococci and streptococci.
+- Columbia colistin-nalidixic acid (CNA) agar: Columbia Agar with colistin and nalidixic acid (CNA) is a selective medium for gram-positive organisms.
+The antimicrobials colistin and nalidixic acid inhibit gram-negative organisms.
+CNA agar is used for the selective isolation of Gram-positive cocci such as staphylococci and streptococci.

-- Cystine-tellurite blood agar: Used for the isolation of Corynebacterium diphtheria.
+- Cystine-tellurite blood agar: Used for the isolation of Corynebacterium diphtheriae.

-- MacConkey Sorbitol agar (It is a modification of MacConkey agar in which lactose has been replaced with d-sorbitol as the primary carbohydrate): It is used for the selection and differentiation of E.coli O17: H7 from stool specimen
+- MacConkey Sorbitol Agar (It is a modification of MacConkey agar in which lactose has been replaced with d-sorbitol as the primary carbohydrate): It is used for the selection and differentiation of E.coli O17: H7 from a stool specimen

-- Mannitol Salt Agar (MSA): Primary purpose of MSA is selective isolation of Staphylococci and differentiation of Staphylococcus aureus from coagulase negative staphylococci (CONS)
+- Mannitol Salt Agar (MSA): Primary purpose of MSA is the selective isolation of Staphylococci and differentiation of Staphylococcus aureus from coagulase-negative staphylococci (CONS)